informalsystems/hermes/guide/src/tutorials/local-chains/relay-paths/multiple-paths.md

 # Concurrent packet relaying on multiple paths

 At the moment, the `start` command relays packets over a single channel.
-To relay packets over multiple channels, one can instead use the `start-multi` command.
+To relay packets over multiple channels concurrently, one can instead use the `start-multi` command.

-> __WARINING__: Relaying packets concurrently over multiple channels with the
+> __WARNING__: Relaying packets concurrently over multiple channels with the
 > `start-multi` command is currently __experimental__.
 Use at your own risk.

+> __Caveat__: At the moment, `start-multi` does not clear pending packets
+> when starting.
+It is therefore advised to only use it for channels which
+> do not have pending packets.

 1. Paste the following configuration in a file named `config.toml`:

     ```toml
     [global]
     strategy = 'naive'
-    log_level = 'error'
+    log_level = 'info'

     [[chains]]
     id = 'ibc-0'